Karsten Nohl: A5/1 Security Project

-GSM Sniffing
+GSM sniffing

 At the 27C3 in December 2010, Nohl, together with Sylvain Munaut, demonstrated how mobile calls can be cut and decrypted with the help of converted cheap mobile phones and the open-source software OsmocomBB.
 The pair showed that the GSM encryption can be cracked "in about 20 seconds" and that calls can be recorded and played back.

-GPRS Security
+GPRS security

 At Chaos Communication Camp 2011, Nohl and Luca Melette gave a presentation showing how GPRS networks do not securely encrypt their mobile traffic.
 The pair stated that they had recorded data transmissions in the networks of several German mobile providers, including Deutsche Telekom, O2 Germany, Vodafone and E-Plus.
 Several mobile service providers used either no or only insufficient encryption.
 With a modified mobile phone, mobile traffic could be read from within a radius of five kilometers.

-SIM Card DES-Hack
+SIM card DES-hack

 At both Black Hat 2013 and OHM 2013, Nohl demonstrated that many SIM cards use the outdated and insecure DES encryption, undermining the privacy and security of mobile phone users.
 Through "Over The Air (OTA)" communication, such as SMS messages, it is possible to provide a SIM card with updates, applications, or new encryption keys.
 Such messages are digitally signed with DES, 3DES or AES.
 Nohl generated a Rainbow Table for 56-bit DES within a year based a on specially signed error message with known plain text.
 The resulting attack scenario: an attacker sends the victim a signed text message.
-With the help of the Rainbow Table it is then possible to crack the DES key of a SIM card in minutes and crack the internal key.
-(Known Plaintext Attack).
+With the help of the Rainbow Table it is then possible to crack the DES key of a SIM card in minutes and crack the internal key, thus performing a Known Plaintext Attack.
 This allows an attacker to send a signed SMS, which in turn loads a Java app onto the SIM card.
 These apps are capable of multiple actions, including sending SMS or sharing the location of the device.
 An attacker could, for example, command a device to send SMS messages to foreign premium services at the cost of the device owner.
 In principle, the Java Virtual Machine should make sure that every Java app can only access predefined interfaces.
 Nohl found that the Java sandbox implementations of at least two major SIM card manufacturers, including market leader Gemalto, are insecure and it is possible for a Java app to escape the sandbox environment and thus gain access to the entire SIM card.
 This makes it possible to duplicate SIM cards including the IMSI, authentication key (Ki) and payment information stored on the card.